Dartmouth High School (Massachusetts): Origins

 The school began in 1902 on Russell's Mills Road in what is now the Salt-Marsh Pottery.
 By the 1930s the school had moved to a building on Slocum Road (referred to as the Elmer Poole School), which is now used as the town hall.
 In 1955 a new school was built next door, on the corner of Hawthorne Street, with the building being expanded twice, in 1965 and 1981.
 In 2003, the school was moved to its new location at the end of Bakerville Road, at the junction of Russells Mills Road, on the former farmland of the King family, with the former high school now being used as the middle school.

 Crime

 In 1993 during a social studies class, a student was stabbed to death by classmates who barged into the classroom armed with baseball bats, Billy clubs, and knives.
 Three students aged 15 and 16 were charged with first-degree murder of Jason Robinson.

+In 2025 a student attempted to stab another student using a pen with a screwdriver on the end.
+The student was charged with assault with intent to murder, assault with a dangerous weapon, assault and battery, and assault with intent to cause serious bodily harm.
+No one was hurt during this incident.